-Local volunteering networks are streamlining their operations towards Covid-19 community response.
+Local volunteering networks are streamlining their operations toward Covid-19 community response.
 Melvin, who has been with ACVO for 17 years, says that people seem more eager than ever to help others. *“I have never encountered so many people helping one another.
-This includes organisations that have been here for a long time already and also newly formed organisations,” he said.
+This includes organizations that have been here for a long time already and also newly formed organizations,” he said.

-Because it’s helping me to connect with my neighbourhood
+Because it’s helping me to connect with my neighborhood

 “I have ‘adopted’ a set of grandparents down the road.
-The neighbourhood finally feels like a neighbourhood.”
+The neighborhood finally feels like a neighborhood.”

-She set up Hampstead Volunteer Corps, a network of neighbours helping neighbours, with her partner, Connor, and another couple, Kate and Brendan.
-Even before lockdown, they started giving out flyers in search of volunteers while reaching out to those who might need help.
+She set up Hampstead Volunteer Corps, a network of neighbors helping neighbors, with her partner, Connor, and another couple, Kate and Brendan.
+Even before the lockdown, they started giving out flyers in search of volunteers while reaching out to those who might need help.
 Within a matter of days, they had the website up and running, and a large network of enthusiastic volunteers.

 Dobbie manages the volunteers and tracks requests for help.
 “I have also ‘adopted’ a set of grandparents down the road.
 I cannot wait to catch up properly with them after the pandemic.
-The neighbourhood finally feels like a neighbourhood,” she said.
+The neighborhood finally feels like a neighborhood,” she said.